What services do you offer?

 - Any documents needed for the meeting are provided to you through safe, encrypted channels, ahead of time for your review.

 - We’ll chat at an assigned time, by phone or Zoom.
 We can call you, so you don’t end up with long distance charges, and we can set up a video chat through our Zoom account so you don’t have to worry about what platform to use.
-We can even send you instructions if you’ve never used a video chat before.
+We can even send you instructions if you’ve never used a video chat service.

 Why are virtual meetings useful:

 - The key thing about virtual meetings is that they are efficient.
-You don’t spend any time traveling, and neither do we.
+You don’t spend any time travelling, and neither do we.
 You could be on vacation in Hawaii or Mexico or Antarctica, and you can still connect with us.
 Thanks to the internet, we are not limited by geography.

 - Thanks to the above-noted efficiency, conducting virtual meetings costs Spring Plans less money.
 We don’t have to worry as much about overhead costs or – again – travel time.
 It’s all happening right now, at everyone’s most convenient location.
 If it costs us less money, that means it’s that much easier for us to remain a sustainable company that can hire more staff, train more planners, gather more education, and continue to serve you over the long run.
 It also means that if one of us wants to spend a winter working somewhere warm (the DREAM!) we can actually do that and still help you with your planning.